-12. Review
+Review

-The Chair of Governors will be provided with all documentation relating to the complaint within five school days of receipt of the letter requesting a review under Stage 3, including the record of the Stage 1 informal procedure (if applicable), the original letter of complaint or Complaint Form, any documentation provided by the Complainant with their complaint, all investigation records under Stage 2, and the letter of outcome under Stage 2.
+The Chair of the SSC or Hub Governance Board will be provided with all documentation relating to the complaint within five school days of receipt of the letter requesting a review under Stage 3, including the record of the Stage 1 informal procedure (if applicable), the original letter of complaint or Complaint Form, any documentation provided by the Complainant with their complaint, all investigation records under Stage 2, and the letter of outcome under Stage 2.

-The Chair of Governors will review all of the documentation received and consider the matters raised in complaint and the investigation carried out under Stage 2.
-The Chair of Governors will only speak to the persons involved in the matters raised to clarify matters which were not confirmed during the Stage 2 investigation, if believed necessary.
-Where the Chair of Governors does speak to a student or a member of staff whose conduct is in issue, they will be accompanied as outlined under Stage 2.

-If the Chair of Governors deems it to be appropriate in relation to the matters raised, the Complainant will be offered a meeting to discuss the issues raised.
+The Chair of the SSC or Hub Governance Board will review all of the documentation received and consider the matters raised in complaint and the investigation carried out under Stage 2.
+The Chair of the SSC or Hub Governance Board will only speak to the persons involved in the matters raised to clarify matters which were not confirmed during the Stage 2 investigation, if believed necessary.
+Where the Chair of the SSC or Hub Governance Board does speak to a student or a member of staff whose conduct is in issue, they will be accompanied as outlined under Stage 2.
+If the Chair of the SSC or Hub Governance Board deems it to be appropriate in relation to the matters raised, the Complainant will be offered a meeting to discuss the issues raised.
 If a meeting is deemed appropriate, it will usually take place after the review has been completed with the aim of reaching a mutually acceptable resolution.

-13. Outcome
+Outcome

-The Chair of Governors will write to the Complainant confirming the outcome of the review within twenty school days from the date that the request for a review was received.
-The letter will set out whether the Chair of Governors agrees with the findings and conclusion under Stage 2, and give reasons, as well as responding to any criticisms of the Stage 2 investigation.

-The letter will inform the Complainant that, if they are unsatisfied with the outcome of the Stage 3 review, they should write to the Clerk to the Governors within five school days of receipt of the letter requesting a Complaint Panel Hearing under Stage 4 of this Complaints Policy.
+The Chair of the SSC or Hub Governance Board will write to the Complainant confirming the outcome of the review within twenty school days from the date that the request for a review was received.
+After the Chair of the SSC or Hub Governance Board upholds or otherwise what the complainant has outlined as their reason(s) for not accepting the findings under Stage 2; the letter will inform the Complainant that, if they are unsatisfied with the outcome of the Stage 3 review, they should write to the Clerk to the SSC or Hub Governance within five school days of receipt of the letter requesting a Complaint Panel Hearing under Stage 4 of this Complaints Policy.

-Where the request for a review was received during a school holiday or within twenty days from the end of a term or half term, the Chair of Governors will endeavour to expedite the review wherever possible.
+Where the request for a review was received during a school holiday or within twenty days from the end of a term or half term, the Chair of the SSC or Hub Governance will endeavour to expedite the review wherever possible.

-14. Delegation
+Delegation

-In appropriate cases, the Chair of Governors may delegate the review to the Vice-Chair of Governors to deal with in accordance with the procedure outlined above.
+In appropriate cases, the Chair of the SSC or Hub Governance may delegate the review to the Vice-Chair of the SSC or Hub Governance Board to deal with in accordance with the procedure outlined above.